john-ml/stitch/doc/stitch.md

 Subtyping: `&A <: *A`.

 Taking a reference to a local value with `&` always creates a non-nullable pointer.
-Since non-nullable references are always bound to a stack frame, ensuring non-nullability is exactly the same as ensuring that no label escapes upwards.
+Since these pointers are bound to a stack frame, ensuring non-nullability is exactly the same as ensuring that no label escapes upwards.
 Thus, the same escape analysis can be used to keep non-nullable pointers safe.